benbolon/Homomorphic-Applications/README.md

 1. Computations over encrypted datasets are inefficient.
 2. Difficulty or inability to verify results.
-3. Difficulty in constructing meaningful applications utilizing HE.
+3. Expertise necessary to construct meaningful applications utilizing HE is rare.

-Solving these issues is necessary to the adoption of this tool, but these are not easy problems to solve.
-SO, is it worth it?
+Solving these issues is necessary to the adoption of this tool, but these are not easy problems to solve, which begs the question is it worth it?
 Personally, I believe it is.
 Databreaches are an increasing occurance and the implementation of this tool has the ability to mitigate data theft and loss in a variety of industries.
 The most relevant being the medical industry, which must properly secure senstive data and maintain an ability to interact with it in a meaningful way.

 ## Microsoft SEAL